 In the park and along the length of the trail are a number of installed, educational plaques that have graphic illustrations and narrative explanations of local history, wildlife, and plants.

 Pets are allowed but their waste must be removed.
-The park provides dog waste bags without charge.
+Riverside Park provides dog waste bags without charge.

 Visit the Town of Houlton online for more information, or contact: